-The General Assembly acknowledged this in the June adoption of the 7th Global Counter-Terrorism Strategy Resolution.
+This action would be consistent with the General Assembly's 7th Global Counter Terrorism Strategy Resolution.
 It affirmed the importance of seeking concrete solutions to mitigate the potential negative impacts of CT measures on impartial humanitarian action.
-The Assembly expressed serious concern at the occurrence of violations of IHL while countering terrorism and urged States to ensure that CT measures do not impede humanitarian action, including medical activities, and engagement with all relevant actors as foreseen by IHL.
-In recent years, Member States have taken measures to better protect the humanitarian space from the unwanted consequences of CT measures in national legislation, often exempting activities carried out by impartial humanitarian organizations.
-The EU has exempted from the Directive on Combatting Terrorism, impartial humanitarian organizations referenced in IHL treaties.
+The Assembly expressed serious concerns at the occurrence of violations of IHL while countering terrorism and urged States to ensure that CT measures do not impede humanitarian action, including medical activities, and engagement with all relevant actors as foreseen by IHL.

+In recent years, Member States themselves have taken measures to better protect the humanitarian space from the unwanted consequences of CT measures in national legislation, often exempting activities carried out by impartial humanitarian organizations.
+The European Union has exempted impartial humanitarian organizations referenced in IHL treaties from the 2017 Directive on Combatting Terrorism.
 The African Union's "African Model Anti-Terrorism Law" references and protects humanitarian assistance done in an impartial manner without adverse distinction.
-States are currently reviewing their domestic, regional and international regimes covering Afghanistan to allow for the continuation of humanitarian efforts there.